 It’s important to know that APIs can be more or less flexible or restrictive regarding how much effort it takes to make products on top of them.
 Traditionally, Headless CMSes have offered REST APIs that structure the content behind multiple URLs (e.g.,

 /images and so on), where you have to stitch multiple requests with the IDs of the different content types together.
 REST APIs can be great for simple data structures but tend to get tedious and time-consuming to use when your content models are more complex.
 It’s also a more laborious exercise to change or fit these APIs for different uses.

 Facebook developed the API standard GraphQL as a response to the less flexible REST convention.
 GraphQL lets you query the API with the fields and relationships you need for each occasion, almost like what you can do directly with a database.
-It’s also easier to implement new fields and content types as your system mature.
+It’s also easier to implement new fields and content types as your system matures.
 We have also seen a rise of developer tooling for GraphQL, for example from Apollo that makes it easier for developers to deal with user interaction in digital services.

 Sanity stands out of the crowd because it offers the most powerful and flexible API of any of the CMSes.
 The simple query language called GROQ, created by Sanity, that lets you get exactly the content you need in any way or form you need it.
 Using GROQ significantly reduces development time and makes it easier to make decisions about the content model.
 You can make a document with an entirely new content model and have it instantly available in the API without any deployment or code changes.

 The reason we care about good and flexible APIs is they can break the bottleneck that makes it hard to reuse content across channels.
 In other words, having good APIs on top of structured content makes it portable.
 But why is that a concern?